digitalbond/Redpoint/README.md

 	Linux: sudo nmap -sU -p 47808 --script BACnet-discover-enumerate <host>

-To speed up results by not performing DNS lookups during the scan use the -n option, also disable pings to determineif the device is up by doing a -Pn option for full results.
+To speed up results by not performing DNS lookups during the scan use the -n option, also disable pings to determine if the device is up by doing a -Pn option for full results.

 	nmap -sU -Pn -p 47808 -n --script BACnet-discover-enumerate <host>